5 Tier Strategic Framework

 - Adding new requirements around distancing, hygiene and cleaning to any hiring agreement (see the information sheet from ACRE below for a template that can be adapted).

-- Considering requirement to store personal details of customers as part of the Test and Protect scheme.
+- Considering the requirement to store personal details of customers as part of the Test and Protect scheme.

 - Whether people in the clinically vulnerable category can be supported to participate in activities safely to reduce isolation.
-You may find it helpful to carry out a individual risk assessments to help with this decision.
+You may find it helpful to carry out individual risk assessments to help with this decision.

 - How activities that involve donated items, food preparation or handling money can be made safe.